3mdeb/news-and-ideas/post.md

 time.
-The good thing is that unless you deal with OS/firmware calls you don't need to care about multitasking, caching etc. You will probably face strange constructs like `call (%rip)`, which doesn't make functional sense, but turns out to help CPU execute code faster.
+The good thing is that unless you deal with OS/firmware calls you don't need to care about multitasking, caching etc. You will probably face strange constructs like `call (%rip)`, which doesn't any make functional sense but turns out to help CPU execute code faster.
 Another good news is that userspace program is written as though it was only processed running on the machine which simplifies it a lot.

-Anyway this should give you good start to understand most of assembly code (assuming that you use instruction reference).
+Anyway this should give you a good start to understand most of assembly code (assuming that you use instruction reference).
 If you deal with obfuscated code, you will proabably need some help from dedicated software like IDA.